HolmesLab/holmeslab/docs/Resources/Learning Resources/fMRI Prep Overview.md

 ## General Overview

 ![*Diagram of fMRIPrep, 04-26-24*
 Dashes indicate optional data or processes.
 The “fit” derivatives include a collection of individual volumes and transform files.
 The “transform” section shows the process used to generate resampled BOLD series.
-The available inputs, such as fieldmaps and slice-timing metadata, and the target space, such as an MNI template, determine the final result.](fMRI%20Prep%20Overview%20450dc5846f794782abdeac1928b06e6e/image.png)
+The available inputs, such as fieldmaps and slice-timing metadata, and the target space, such as an MNI template, determine the final result.](fMRI Prep Overview 450dc5846f794782abdeac1928b06e6e/image.png)

 *Diagram of fMRIPrep, 04-26-24*
 Dashes indicate optional data or processes.
 The “fit” derivatives include a collection of individual volumes and transform files.
 The “transform” section shows the process used to generate resampled BOLD series.
 The available inputs, such as fieldmaps and slice-timing metadata, and the target space, such as an MNI template, determine the final result.